Turf management: Football pitches

 Historically football pitches have had natural grass cover.
-The stresses on a pitch, combined with winter weather, can often mean that the pitch has to be returfed on a regular basis.
+The stresses on a pitch, combined with winter weather, can often mean that the pitch has to be renovated on a regular basis.
 Essentially the existing turf is removed to a depth of typically 40 mm turf and 110 mm of soil.
 The replacement turf is ideally purpose grown to ensure consistency and freedom from weeds.
 A pitch can usually be returfed within four days and would typically involve removing and relaying 400 cubic metres of turf and soil.

 The FA lists four main characteristics of a good grass pitch: